nrepl/bencode/README.md

 A netstring and bencode implementation for Clojure.

-This particular implementation was extracted from [nREPL][], so it could be reused by other applications and be made ClojureScript-compatible as well.
+This particular implementation was extracted from [nREPL][], so it could be reused by other applications.

 [nREPL]: https://nrepl.org

 There are other netstring/bencode libraries for Clojure out there, but this one has the distinct advantage that it's certainly going to work well with nREPL. ;-)

+**P.S.** It's also very fast and very memory efficient, but who's counting! :D

 ## Motivation